explodinglabs/superstack/README.md

 <h1 align="center">SuperStack</h1>

-**SuperStack** is a minimal, transparent backend powered by PostgreSQL, PostgREST, and Swagger UI — all routed through Caddy.
+**SuperStack** is a minimal, transparent backend powered by PostgreSQL and PostgREST, routed through Caddy.
 Designed for speed, simplicity, and composability.

 ```mermaid